dilimhat/one-trady-boy/README.md

         + contact us page
 -----------------------C O M P L E T E D--------------

 -----------------------N E X T--------------
+2. website completion

+    * user accounts and logged in session
+        + create logged in session and backend first
+            - try following the Lynda tutorial for angular and Node JS
+        + make a user profile page that is specific to each user
+    * email confirmation upon sign up
+    * forum

+-----------------------N E X T--------------
-2. make core functionality of modular trading bot
+3. make core functionality of modular trading bot
     * tasks:
         + come up with trading robot templates
             - Python
+                * follow that Poloniex video series first
             - MQL4
         + be able to print out source code to a file by parsing it as a string using another program.
             - program should identify markers in in the template (possibly comments) and insert the contents of another file into the area